 - Ad extensions already factored in to CTR

-All being said, 2/3’s of QS is still down to your CTR.
+All being said, at least 65-70% of QS is still down to your CTR.
+If you focus on one thing then, to optimise your score – optimise your click-through rates.

 Click-through Rate (CTR) of the keyword

-The keyword click-through rate is also the number one factor for determining your Quality Score.
+As stated, the keyword click-through rate is the number one factor for determining your Quality Score.

 Your ads and keywords each have their own CTRs, unique to your own campaign performance.